-Figure (2) shows output per capita in the left panel and Gini coefficients - our measure for income inequality- in the right panel for the advanced (black line) and lagging regions (regions).
+Figure (2) shows output per capita in the left panel and Gini coefficients -our measure for income inequality- in the right panel for the advanced (black line) and lagging regions (red line) in the baseline scenario where labor markets in R2 are inflexible.
 The lagging region 2 never accomplished to close the gap in terms of per capita income to region 1.
 After about 120 years income in region 1 is seven times higher where income in region 2 has only tripled.
-Initially, this process of income divergence between regions is accompanied by an increasing income inequality within regions.
-However,
+Initially, this process of income divergence between regions is

-9All figures are based on estimations using the R function gamm() from the package mgcv (see e.g. Wood (2011)).
+$^{^9}$ All figures are based on estimations using the R function gamm() from the package mgcv (see e.g. Wood (2011)).
 Although residuals in our estimation show some autocorrelation we abstain from estimating a computationally much more intensive and less stable model with AR(p) structure of the noise terms.
 Krivobokova and Kauermann (2007) have shown that the spline estimations are robust with respect to mis-specified correlation structures, and therefore no qualitative changes of our results should be expected even if a model with more elaborated correlation structure would be used.

-Figure 2: Dynamics of output (a) and Gini coefficient (b) in both regions income inequality starts declining in region 1 after about 40 years.
+Figure 2: Dynamics of output (a) and Gini coefficient (b) in both regions accompanied by an increasing income inequality within regions.
+However, income inequality starts declining in region 1 after about 40 years.
 Over the whole time span the distributions of incomes within regions feature higher inequality in the low income region.
 All these patterns are in accordance with the empirical evidence as presented in figure 2, where we interpret region 2 as a representative of the group of southern European countries with relatively inflexible labor markets.